About cargo e-bikes

 People can also use cargo e-bikes to transport larger items for personal purposes.

-There are many kinds of cargo e-bikes, for example:
+There are different kinds of cargo e-bikes, such as:

-Reverse tricycle design with enclosed cargo box in the front
+• tricycle design with enclosed cargo box at the rear

 About the pilot program